-Templeton House was a large house about 1½ miles south-east of Hungerford. just west of Inglewood House.
-It has been demolished and the Templeton Stud has been built where the house once stood.
+Templeton House was a large house about 1½ miles south-east of Hungerford, just west of Inglewood House.
+The estate is ancient, but the most recent house on the site, built in 1895, was demolished sometime after 1959 and the Templeton Stud has been built where the house once stood.

 - Templeton House, undated [A. Parsons]